Germany: police clash with protesters against virus measures

 Before the Helsinki rally, some 300 people chanting slogans like “Let the people speak!” and carrying placards with phrases such as “Facts and numbers don’t add up” marched through the streets of the city, ending up at the Parliament building.

 Helsinki police tweeted that the registered march and rally took place peacefully but violated social distancing requirements and Finland’s current limits on public gatherings.
-Officers negotiated with event organizers to try to disperse the event.

-An Associated Press reporter monitoring the action noted members of the pan-Nordic far-right group Soldiers of Odin attending the demonstration.
+More than a thousand anti-vaccination protesters took to the streets in Romania’s capital of Bucharest amid a surge of COVID-19 infections there.

+The largely mask-less crowd honked horns, waved national flags, and chanted messages such as “Block vaccination,” and “Freedom.”
+One placard read: “Parents, protect your children!
+Stop the fear!”

 In Austria, about 1,000 protesters participated in a demonstrations against the government’s virus measures near Vienna’s central train station.
 Police reprimanded several protesters who were not wearing masks and remaining too close together, news agency APA reported.

-In Switzerland, more than 5,000 protesters met for a silent march in the community of Liestal 15 kilometers southeast of the city of Basel, local media reported.
+In Switzerland, more than 5,000 protesters met for a silent march in the community of Liestal 15 kilometers (9 miles) southeast of the city of Basel, local media reported.
 Most didn’t wear masks and some held up banners with slogans like “Vaccinating kills.”

+Jari Tanner in Danica Kirka from London, and Stephen McGrath in Bucharest, Romania contributed reporting.